 - Assign a static IP address for each node.

-- Ensure that all nodes that are configured with high availability are accessible and are configured for high availability.
+- Ensure that all nodes that are configured with high availability are accessible and are enabled for high availability.

 - Ensure that the power remains on during the entire backup process.